About ENGG2200: Lean LaunchPad

 12. Relentlessly direct feedback

 Startups communicate much differently from normal university culture and the culture of many established companies that you may be familiar with.
-At times it may feel relentlessly direct, even harsh but in reality, it is focused and designed to create immediate action in environments where time resources and cash are critical limiting constraints.
+At times it may feel relentlessly direct but in reality, it is focused and designed to create immediate action in environments where time resources and cash are critical limiting constraints.
 We have limited time together each week, and the teaching team and mentors will push, challenge, and question you in the hope that you’ll learn quickly.
 The pace and the uncertainty accelerate as the class proceeds.

 We will be direct, open, brutally honest and tough – just like the real world.
 This approach may seem abrupt, but it is a direct reflection of our desire for you to learn to challenge yourselves quickly and objectively and to appreciate that as entrepreneurs you need to learn and evolve faster than you ever imagined possible.